opensearch-project/documentation-website/_ml-commons-plugin/pretrained-models.md

 ## Supported pretrained models

-The ML Framework supports the following models, categorized by type.
+OpenSearch supports the following models, categorized by type.
 Text embedding models are sourced from [Hugging Face](https://huggingface.co/).
 Sparse encoding models are trained by OpenSearch.
-Although models with the same type will have similar use cases, each model has a different model size and will perform differently depending on your cluster.
-For a performance comparison of some pretrained models, see the [sbert documentation](https://www.sbert.net/docs/pretrained_models.html#model-overview).
+Although models with the same type will have similar use cases, each model has a different model size and will perform differently depending on your cluster setup.
+For a performance comparison of some pretrained models, see the [SBERT documentation](https://www.sbert.net/docs/pretrained_models.html#model-overview).

 ### Sentence transformers